maartenba/myget-documentation/package-managers/nuget.md

 #### Private feed

-Details on how to find the feed URL can be found in the [Find the feed URL](#find-the-feed-url) section.
+Details on how to find the feed URL can be found in the [Find the feed URL](#determining-the-feed-url) section.

-In order to consume our private feed we have to give the feed URL and enter our credentials.
+In order to consume our private feed we have to enter the feed URL and enter our credentials.

 ![Feed with credentials](assets/feed-with-credentials.png)